robert-robison/hotel-booking-demand/README.md

 # hotel-booking-demand

-Forecasting hotel demand was a small datathon within the commercial team at my company (<elderresearch.com>).
+Forecasting hotel demand was a small datathon within the commercial team at [Elder Research](elderresearch.com).
 It was a challenging problem with a fun solution worth sharing.
 All the work was done within a 3-hour timeframe.

 - [hotel-booking-demand](#hotel-booking-demand)
   - [Background](#background)